vsantele/IGBot/README.md

 ### @igbot/core

 The core part contains all the logic that is shareable between all the other layers.

+### @igbot/database

-It also handles the database communication.
+The database part contains the logic for the database communication.

+### @igbot/domain

+The domain part contains the technical representations (mostly types) of the domain.